mhiramat/mincs/README.md

 # MINCS

-MINCS (Minimum Container Shellscript) is a shell script for light-weight containers. "mincs" starts with "chns" but since there are some programs have that name, I changed the name to mincs.
+MINCS (Minimum Container Shellscripts) is a collection of shell scripts for light-weight containers. "minc" starts with "chns" but since there are some programs have that name, I changed the name to minc.

-* *mincs* is a shell script (frontend) of mini-container script, which works as the chroot, but it also changes namespace.
+* *minc* is a shell script (frontend) of mini-container script, which works as the chroot, but it also changes namespace.

 * *polecat* is a shell script to build a self-executable containered